Things you need to do before you leave, from confirming your visa to finding accommodation, packing and booking an airport pick up.

 After you arrive and have settled into accommodation there are several things you'll need to do to get ready for classes at Melbourne.

-You’ll need to attend our compulsory Exchange and Study Abroad Briefing Day.
+You’ll need to attend our compulsory Exchange and Study Abroad Welcome Day.

-The Briefing Day includes a friendly BBQ where you can meet staff and other students, as well as optional information sessions on your enrolment, campus life and more.
+The Welcome Day includes a friendly BBQ where you can meet staff and other students, as well as optional information sessions on your enrolment, campus life and more.

 You can find out all about the day here.

 You can log in to your student account at any time, view your emails, manage your enrolment, view your timetable, exams, results, library notifications and more.